 How to Apply for Medicaid Online in Montana

-Petitioners can apply for MT Medicaid by mail, if they so choose.
+Petitioners can apply for MT Medicaid by mail if they so choose.
 First, print a paper Montana Medicaid application form from the internet.
-Once printed, fill out application to the best of your ability and mail it in to your local Office of Public Assistance.
+Once printed, fill out the application to the best of your ability and mail it into your local Office of Public Assistance.

 Can I Apply for Medicaid by Phone in Montana?